unknown

 As the owner of Music and Your Mind, LLC, and a founding member of Vida Strings, Joyu strives to use music therapy to address the intertwined nature of the body and mind, especially on how mental health impacts physical health and vice versa.
 She firmly believes in the power of music to positively alter both the body and mind, and she is dedicated to sharing that belief with her patients.
 With her experience, training, and passion for music therapy, Joyu is making a positive impact on the mental health of her patients every day

-SUBSCRIBE NOW
+SUBSCRIBE

-Please take a moment to visit Electric Violin Shop, your one-stop shop for electric instruments, amps, gear, accessories, and most of all, expertise.
+Visit Electric Violin Shop, your one-stop shop for electric instruments, amps, gear, accessories, and expertise.
 Use code CHOWES at checkout and take 5% off of your order.
-Call 866-900-8400 to get your questions answered on “all things electric strings.”
+Call 866-900-8400 to get your questions answered on “all things electric strings”.

 Are you a string player/teacher interested in exploring improvisation, contemporary styles, and related subjects?